Helpful Information About Using Your Insurance Plan

 Spring/summer semester: 1 January 20XX to 31 July 20XX

 You are automatically enrolled for the continued coverage when you enroll for classes--whether you enroll for 1 credit or 15 credits.
-If you currently have Aetna insurance from the previous semester, Aetna will NOT send you a new card.
-However, if this is your first semester here at ODU, Aetna will send you a card.
 As always, you need to ensure that your SEVIS U.S. and U.S. "Permanent" addresses are up-to-date.
 Besides the need to have them updated for the insurance, remember that incorrect addresses are also a violation of your F-1 or J-1 visa status.
-(See the FORMS page of the ISSS site for forms to update these addresses.)
+(See the FORMS page of the VISA site for forms to update these addresses.)

-There are very limited circumstances in which students can be waived from Aetna.
+There are very limited circumstances in which students can be waived from United.
 Cases where an exemption may be possible (pending review of proper documentation):

 - Student's parent or spouse is employed by an American organization providing health insurance via a U.S.-based insurance provider; and/or